Elizabeth Cooke, Lady Russell: Life

 She was born at Gidea Hall, Essex, the third daughter of Anthony Cooke, who was tutor to Edward VI.
 Cooke educated his four daughters to a high level for his day.
 Her sister, Anne Bacon, became a notable scholar.
 Elizabeth was proficient in Latin and French.
 Elizabeth's first marriage was on 27 June 1558, to Thomas Hoby, of Bisham Abbey, Berkshire, noted as the translator of Baldassare Castiglione's The Book of the Courtier into English.
 In March 1566, he was knighted and became the English ambassador to France.
 The couple moved to Paris.
 Sir Thomas Hoby died there in July.
 Elizabeth received a touching letter of condolence from Queen Elizabeth I.

-Elizabeth had four children by Sir Thomas Hoby: Edward (1560–1617), two girls who both died in childhood in 1571, and then another boy born after her Thomas Hoby's death who was called Thomas Posthumus (1566–1640).
+Elizabeth had four children by Sir Thomas Hoby: Edward (1560–1617), two girls who both died in childhood in 1571, and then another boy born after Thomas Hoby's death who was called Thomas Posthumus (1566–1640).
 She built a memorial chapel to her deceased husband in Bisham parish church in Berkshire.

 She was married again in 1574, to John, Lord Russell (d.
 1584), eldest surviving son and heir to Francis Russell, 2nd Earl of Bedford.
 She had two daughters by this second marriage, Anne and Elizabeth.
 A legend says she also had a son whom she so mistreated because of his obstinance at his lessons and blotting his copy-books that he died as the result of her numerous beatings of him, but this cannot be verified.
 The legend claims her repentant ghost haunts Bisham Abbey.
 John Russell's death in 1584, before that of his father, robbed her of the possibility of becoming the countess of Bedford.

-Through her connections at court, her brother-in-law was William Cecil, Lord Burghley, and her nephew Robert Cecil, she became involved in litigation and disputes as she sought favours for herself and friends.
+Through her connections at court, her brother-in-law William Cecil, Lord Burghley, and her nephew Robert Cecil, she became involved in litigation and disputes as she sought favours for herself and friends.
 Her son Thomas Posthumus became Burghley's protégé.

 She was for a time favoured by the queen and in the summer of 1592 she entertained the monarch at Bisham Abbey for six days.
 The Privy Council also met there.
 The queen was reputedly godmother to two of her children.
 By 1595, however, she found she could only see the queen at church.
-By June 1600, however, she had regained favour when the queen attended her daughter's wedding at Blackfriers.
+By June 1600, however, she had regained favour when the queen attended her daughter's wedding at Blackfriars.